TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Introduction.rst

 Editing
 =======

-The :doc:`Editors Tutorial <t3editors:Index>` describes how to work with :ref:`page content <t3editors:content-working>` and
+The :ref:`Editors Tutorial <t3editors:start>` describes how to work with :ref:`page content <t3editors:content-working>` and
 lists the :ref:`basic TYPO3 content elements <t3editors:content-types>`
 and how to work with them.